ljw1004/vbspec/vb/general-concepts.md

 Types (except for standard modules and enumerated types) and methods can declare *type parameters*, which are types that will not be provided until an instance of the type is declared or the method is invoked.
 Types and methods with type parameters are also known as *generic types* and *generic methods*, respectively, because the type or method must be written generically, without specific knowledge of the types that will be supplied by code that uses the type or method.

-> __Annotation__
-> At this time, even though methods and delegates can be generic, properties, events and operators cannot be generic themselves.
+__Note.__ At this time, even though methods and delegates can be generic, properties, events and operators cannot be generic themselves.
 They may, however, use type parameters from the containing class.

 From the perspective of the generic type or method, a type parameter is a placeholder type that will be filled in with an actual type when the type or method is used.
 Type arguments are substituted for the type parameters in the type or method at the point at which the type or method is used.
 For example, a generic stack class could be implemented as: